 How to keep it

-A well-organised storage solution for your new home is something to start thinking about even before you start packing.
+A well-organized storage solution for your new home is something to start thinking about even before you start packing."

 Lina Aldén, Interior Designer at IKEA